fuzzylogicxx/fuzzylogic/posts/ruthlessly-eliminating-layout-shift-on-netlify.com-by-zach-leatherman.md

 draft: true

 ---
-I love hearing about clever front-end solutions which combine technologies and straddle concerns!
-Zach’s post describes how Netlify’s website suffered from _layout shift_ when conditionally rendering dismissible promo banners and how, by reconsidering the problem and switching responsibilities around the stack, he addressed it.
+I love hearing about clever front-end solutions which combine technologies and achieve multiple goals.
+In Zach’s post we hear how Netlify’s website suffered from _layout shift_ when conditionally rendering dismissible promo banners and how he addressed this by reconsidering the problem and switching responsibilities around the stack.

-Here’s my summary of smart ideas in the post:
+Here’s my summary of smart ideas covered in the post:

-* decide on the appropriate server-rendered content – in this case showing the banner
+* decide on the appropriate server-rendered content… in this case showing the banner, which made the most common use case faster-loading
-* have the banner “dismiss” button’s event handling script store the banner’s `href` URL in the user’s browser localStorage as an identifier that can be accessed on return visits
+* have the banner “dismiss” button’s event handling script store the banner’s `href` URL in the user’s browser localStorage as an identifier accessible on return visits
-* process lightweight but critical JavaScript logic _early_ in the <head>… in this case the check for this banner’s URL existing in localStorage
+* process lightweight but critical JavaScript logic _early_ in the <head>… in this case a check for this banner’s identifier existing in localStorage
 * under certain conditions – in this case when the banner was previously seen and dismissed – set a “state” class on the `<html>` element, such as `banner--hide`
 * build the banner as a web component, the first layer of which being a custom element `<announcement-banner>` and the second a JavaScript class to enhance it
-* delegate responsibility for presenting the banner’s “dismiss” button to the same script responsible for the component’s enhanced functionality, meaning that if it breaks, a broken button isn’t presented.
+* delegate responsibility for presenting the banner’s “dismiss” button to the same script responsible for the component’s enhancements, meaning that if it breaks, a broken button isn’t presented.

+So much to like in there.
+Here are some further thoughts the article raised.

 ## Web components FTW

-convergence of virtues:
+It feels like creating a component like this as a web component leads to a real convergence of benefits:

-* async loading with ES modules
+* tool-free, async JS loading as an ES module
-* native element discovery without the need for document.querySelector
+* fast, native element discovery (no need for a `document.querySelector`)
-* a nice class with encapsulation and performant callbacks
+* enforces a nice, idiomatic class providing encapsulation and high-performing callbacks
-* resilience and progressive enhancement via enhancements only being applied if the component’s JavaScript class runs successfully, minimising the risk of presenting broken elements
+* resilience and progressive enhancement by putting all your JS-dependent stuff into the JS class and having that enhance your more basic initial custom element.
+If that JS breaks, you still have the basic element and won’t present any broken elements.

 And share it like Zach did.